-When you’re opening a bank account, it pays to read over your account agreement carefully to find out what types of fees you’ll be charged.
-There are still plenty of banks that offer free checking but you need look over the fine print to make sure there are no hidden strings attached.
+When opening a bank account, it pays to read over your account agreement carefully.
+That way you can see exactly what types of fees come with the account.
+Plenty of banks offer free checking accounts, but you should still read the fine print to look for hidden fees.

 4. ATM Fees

-Stopping by the ATM is easy but it usually comes at a cost.
+Stopping by the ATM is easy, but it usually comes at a cost.
 Banks typically charge a service fee for non-customers who use their ATMs to make a withdrawal.
-There are even banks that will charge their own customers a foreign ATM fee for getting money from a machine that doesn’t belong to them.
-If you’re hitting the ATM two or three times a week because it’s convenient and paying $4 or $5 each time, you’re basically throwing money away.
+There are even banks that charge their own customers a foreign ATM fee for getting money from a machine that doesn’t belong to the bank.
+Hitting the ATM two or three times a week can be convenient.
+But paying $4 or $5 each time basically throws your money away.

 5. Credit Card Fees

-Credit cards are a smart way to earn points or cash back on the things you buy but it doesn’t always make sense to pay for these rewards.
-If you’re being charged an annual fee, transaction fees, balance transfer fees, over limit fees or late fees then the rewards you’re earning could end up being worthless.
+Credit cards are a smart way to earn points or cash back on the things you buy.
+Except sometimes the cost of those rewards doesn’t make sense.
+If you pay an annual fee, transaction fees, balance transfer fees, over limit fees or late fees, those costs could outweigh the rewards.

-Before you open a new credit card account make sure you get a breakdown of the fees you could be charged.
+Before you open a new credit card account make sure you get a breakdown of the fees that might come up.
 There are plenty of cards that don’t carry an annual fee but you may be able to earn better rewards with a card that does.
 If you’re considering getting a card with an annual fee, you should weigh it carefully against the amount of rewards you expect to earn to make sure it’s a good deal.